 The loving-kindness that we want to cultivate is not an ordinary love as it is understood in everyday application.
-When you say, “I love such-and-such a person” or “such-and-such a thing”, for instance, what you really mean is that you desire that particular person’s appearance, behavior, ideas, voice, or overall attitude; either towards you in particular or towards life in general.
-If that person changes the things you like very much in him or her you may decide that you do not love him or her.
-When your tastes, whims and fancies or that of the other person change, then you would not say “I love so-and-so”.
+When you say, “I love such-and-such a person” or “such-and-such a thing,” for instance, what you really mean is that you desire that particular person’s appearance, behaviour, ideas, voice or overall attitude, either towards you in particular or towards life in general.
+If that person changes the things you like in him or her, you may decide that you do not love him or her.
+If your tastes, whims and fancies or those of the other person change, then you would not say “I love so-and-so.”
 In this love-hate duality you love one and hate another.
 You love now and hate later.
 You love when you wish and hate when you wish.
 You love when everything is smooth and rosy and hate when anything goes wrong with the relationship between you and the other person or thing.
 If your love changes from time to time, place to place and situation to situation in this fashion then what you call “love” is not true loving-kindness but lust, greed, or desire—not love by any means.

 Because of our selfishness we hate some people.
-We want to live in certain ways, do certain things in certain ways, perceive things in certain ways; not in any other way.
-If others do not agree with our views, our ways and our styles, we not only hate them but become entirely so irrational and blind with unmindfulness that we might even deprive them of their right to live.
+We want to live in certain ways, do certain things in certain ways, perceive things in certain ways and not in any other way.
+If others do not agree with our views, our ways and our styles, we not only hate them but become entirely so irrational and blind due to lack of mindfulness that we might even deprive them of their lives.

-When you practice loving-kindness you do not get angry if you do not receive any form of favor in return from persons and beings to whom you radiate your loving-kindness, because you have no ulterior motive when you radiate loving-kindness towards them.
-In this net of loving-kindness not only do you include all beings as they are, but you wish all of them, without any discrimination, to be happy minded.
+When you practice loving-kindness, you do not get angry if you do not receive any form of favour in return from persons and beings to whom you radiate your loving-kindness, because you have no ulterior motive when you radiate loving-kindness towards them.
+In this net of loving-kindness not only do you include all beings as they are, but you wish all of them, without any discrimination, to be happy-minded.
 You continue to behave gently and kindly towards all beings, speaking gently and kindly about them in their presence as well as in their absence.

 Loving-kindness or Metta cannot be cultivated by mere repetition of words of loving-kindness.
 Repetition of such a formula is very much like repeating a prescription to a patient in a hospital or a menu to a hungry person in a restaurant.
 Repeating a list of things will never produce the tangible result of the words in the list.
 Loving-kindness is something we have to cultivate intentionally in our own minds by ourselves.